 What Aflatoxin and other Mycotoxins are and how to address them

-Recently, the FDA have issued alerts and recalls on dry pet food brands that contain high levels of aflatoxin.
-This is both a current issue and an ever present risk for pet owners feeding dry food to pets.
+Recently, the FDA has issued alerts and recalls on dry pet food brands that contain high levels of aflatoxin.
+This is both a current issue and an ever-present risk for pet owners feeding dry food to pets.
 It’s also a bigger risk for pets whose owners only feed dry food exclusively, which is referred to as a “mono diet.”

 You can review the FDA information here: